-The turmeric spice comes from the root of the Curcuma longa plant.
+This spice comes from the root of the Curcuma longa plant.
 These roots can come in all kinds of odd-looking shapes with a rough exterior and bright orange-yellow inside.
 It’s closely related to ginger, which also comes from a root.
-You may even have a hard time differentiating between fresh turmeric and fresh ginger if you see them side by side.
-You’ll have to cut a piece off to know for sure which one is turmeric—its vibrant orangey-yellow will give it away!
-It looks a bit like a sweet potato.
-Although some people cook with fresh turmeric, it’s definitely not as common as the turmeric spice.
+You may even have a hard time differentiating between the two fresh roots.

-Turmeric is very common in Asian cuisine, especially Indian.
-You may be familiar with it because it’s a common ingredient curries and curry powders.
-South African recipes also commonly feature turmeric.
+Commonly found in Asian cuisine, especially Indian.
+You may be familiar with it because it’s common ingredient curries and curry powders.
+South African recipes also commonly feature this tasty root.

 Cooking with Turmeric

-Turmeric is great in soups and stews.
+A great addition to soups and stews.
 It elevates any rice dish and makes a rack of lamb taste amazing.
-You don’t have to limit cooking with turmeric to savory dishes.
-Turmeric can also be great in sweet dishes like smoothies.
+You don’t have to limit cooking adding to savory dishes.
+It can also be great in sweet dishes like smoothies.
 Try using it as a substitute for cinnamon or ginger to make a truly unique (and delicious) dessert.

 Usually, people will use turmeric in their recipes by grating the fresh root or by using the powdered form.
 But some people will actually chew on the raw root like a vegetable.
 It will be a little tough to eat, but you’ll reap the health benefits!

 Some common turmeric flavor pairings include coconut, ginger, coriander, cinnamon, cumin, and sweet potatoes.
-Turmeric can complement any of these ingredients.
+It can add a complement to any of these ingredients.
 Turmeric is delicious in a comforting bowl of soup in the fall or in a turmeric spice rub for kebabs during a summer grill out.

 Turmeric Health Benefits

 Supplements—There are many ways you can take your turmeric besides in just the spice form.
 There are turmeric supplements and essential oils.
-Of course, if you want to start taking a turmeric supplement, you should consult with your doctor to make sure it’s right for you.
-While some people will take turmeric orally to get its health benefits, you can also apply it directly to your skin if you want to use it to combat pain, inflammation, or a skin condition.
+Of course, if you want to start taking this as a supplement, you should consult with your doctor to make sure it’s right for you.
+While some people will take it orally to get its health benefits, you can also apply it directly to your skin if you want to use it to combat pain, inflammation, or a skin condition.

-Oral Health—Although this unique teeth-whitening method may still be up for debate, turmeric’s benefits for oral health are not.
-Turmeric can improve the health of your gums and enamel.
-So it may definitely be worth brushing your teeth with turmeric to get these benefits.
+Oral Health—Although this unique teeth-whitening method may still be up for debate, benefits for oral health are not.
+It can improve the health of your gums and enamel.
+So it may definitely be worth brushing your teeth with this spice to get these benefits.